the-coding-cave/LearnGITandCLI/GitandGithub/notes/gitandgithub-traversymedia.md

     * `git add *.html` you can use this command to track all html files
     * `git add .` or `git add -A` will add every file
 5. `$ git status` shows you the files in the staging area (ready to be committed)
-6. ` $ git commit -m` commits
+6. ` $ git commit -m` commits your file
-    * Note that just `git commit` will open up the vim editor and ask you to enter a mandatory commit message for your changes. qdafsbgr
+    * Note that just `git commit` will open up your editor and ask you to enter a mandatory commit message for       your changes.
+For vim editor: press i for insert mode. scroll down to comment your message

+      #
+      #
+      #
+       my commit message
+      #
+      #
+      #

+      To get out of the insert mode, press esc.
+Then type in :wq

+      Your files will be commited